MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks: Evaluation and Analysis

-We evaluate 15 models on MMESGBench across three categories: text-only LLMs, multimodal LLMs, and RAG pipelines.
-For text-only models, we extract flattened text using OCR and truncate or segment the content to meet each model's context length.
+We evaluate 15 models across three categories: text-only LLMs, multimodal LLMs, and RAG pipelines.
+For text-only models, we use OCR to extract text and truncate or segment it based on context limits.
 This group includes ChatGLM-128k~\cite{glm2024chatglm}, Mistral-Instruct-v0.1~\cite{jiang2023mistral7b}, Qwen-14B-Chat~\cite{bai2023qwen}, DeepSeek-7B-Chat~\cite{bi2024deepseek}, and Qwen-Max accessed via API.
 These models are capable of long-range textual reasoning but do not process visual or structural content.
 Multimodal LLMs are evaluated by rendering document pages as images and concatenating them based on model capacity.
 We include open-source models such as DeepSeek-VL~\cite{lu2024deepseek}, MiniCPM-V2.5~\cite{yao2024minicpmv}, InternLM-XC2~\cite{dong2024internlm}, InternVL~\cite{chen2024internvl}, and Qwen-VL-7B~\cite{Qwen2VL}.
 We also include Qwen-VL-Max, a proprietary model with extended visual context support, as a strong baseline.
 Retrieval-augmented models are especially relevant for MMESGBench given its document length (157 pages on average) and sparse evidence distribution.
 We use retrievers ColBERT~\cite{khattab2020colbert} for text-only models and ColPali~\cite{faysse2024colpali} for multimodal LLMs to identify relevant content chunks or pages.
 These retrieved segments are then passed to either text-based or multimodal decoders.
 This setup reflects practical and scalable workflows for QA over long-form ESG documents.